ha3usee2u/bzq-on-uncertainty-quantification/README.md

 # bzq-on-uncertainty-quantification
 ## 📘 Overview

-This repository contains a collection of `.ipynb` notebooks documenting my experiments on uncertainty quantification.
+This repository contains a collection of `.ipynb` notebooks documenting raw experiments on uncertainty quantification.
 Please note that some notebooks include **hardcoded file paths**, which means they may **not run correctly on other machines** without modification.

 These notebooks are intended primarily for:
 - Recording experimental setups and results